How the superrich are scheming to get the vaccine before you

 Others did not want to pay the fee but still wanted the vaccine.

-The doctor explained to them, according to the report, that the state of New York had threatened sanctions of up to $1 million and loss of license to practice against doctors, nurses, and other healthcare providers who delivered the vaccine unethically.
+The doctor declined them, according to the report, citing that the state of New York had threatened sanctions of up to $1 million and loss of license to practice against doctors, nurses, and healthcare providers who delivered the vaccine unethically.
 But despite efforts from New York and other jurisdictions to curb attempts to game the system, enforcement has been challenging and riddled with loopholes.

+Beverly Hills celebrity doctor Robert Huizenga, who formerly treated the Los Angeles Raiders, told Variety that some people had asked to pay his practice $10,000 in exchange for a vaccination.

+“We’ve been offered bribes,” he said.
+“We’ve seen people try to transiently get into the healthcare profession or on staff at nursing homes, so they qualify for an early vaccine.”
+Others have reportedly spoken of big hospital donors seeking early access.

-Meanwhile, some wealthy vaccine seekers whose country or home state has not afforded them the option to skip the queue are crossing borders to get the job done.
+Meanwhile, some wealthy vaccine seekers whose country or home state has not afforded them any means to skip the queue are crossing borders to get the job done.
 In the U.S., wealthy Americans flocked to Florida to receive inoculations after its governor signed an executive order that prioritized vaccinations for people aged 65 and up but did not require them to live in the state.
-They included former Time Warner executive Richard Parsons, who flew from New York.
+They included former Time Warner chief Richard Parsons, who flew from New York.

 “I don’t know how Florida got the march on everyone else.
 But, you go online.
 You make an appointment.
 You get an appointment,” Parsons told CNBC’s Squawk Box, describing what seemed to be a breezy process, despite the fact that thousands of Florida’s senior citizens had tried unsuccessfully to book vaccinations weeks after they were made available.